klaytn/klaytn-docs/docs/bapp/developer-tools/README.md

 #### Kaikas <a id="kaikas"></a>

-* Kaikas is a browser extension for the Klaytn wallet.
-Kaikas empowers you to store and interact with KLAY and your Klaytn-based tokens.
-Kaikas also enables you to sign transactions from web-based Klaytn BApps in real-time.
+* Kaikas is a secure, developer-friendly wallet for the Klaytn Network that is seamlessly integrated into the web as a browser extension.
+Kaikas empowers you to store and interact with KLAY/Klaytn-based tokens, and to sign transactions from Klaytn BApps on the web in realtime.

 #### Klaytn Wallet  <a id="klaytn-wallet"></a>